gtcx-protocol/gtcx-ecosystem-agile/README.md

 - Verified producers and cooperatives needing market access with trust guarantees (direct access; better pricing)
 - Exchanges, vaults, and banks integrating proof‑based, atomic settlement
 - Integrators and open‑source builders adopting a protocol‑first stack

+## What is needed for trade (and why)
+Buyers, regulators, and exchanges ask the same questions.
+Each answer must be verifiable.

+- **Who am I buying from?** TradePass proves the identity of people and organizations and grants time‑boxed roles (e.g., exporter) so authorization is portable and auditable.
+- **Where is the product sourced from?** GeoTag produces cryptographic location and timestamped evidence for production and transit events; VaultMark binds that evidence to sealed custody.
+- **Is it responsibly sourced and compliant?** GCI evaluates eligibility against jurisdictional policies using attached evidence; CRX turns the result into a permit with an audit trail.
+- **Do the goods I receive match what was listed?** VaultMark maintains an unbroken digital chain‑of‑custody and instant ownership checks; PANX provides proof thresholds per event type.
+- **Will payment and delivery happen together?** PvP performs atomic “both‑or‑neither” settlement using VaultMark custody references and PANX proof links, eliminating exposure.

 ## Actors and the problems we solve
 | Actor | Pain today | What GTCX provides | Outcomes (targets) |